Gunmen Kill 10 In Central Mexico Bar Attack - UrduPoint

 Gunmen Kill 10 In Central Mexico Bar Attack

-Mexico City, (APP - UrduPoint / Pakistan Point News - 10th Nov, 2024) Gunmen in a truck pulled up to a bar in central Mexico and opened fire, killing 10 people, authorities said, in an area that had been spared the worst of the country's raging criminal violence.
+Mexico City, (APP - UrduPoint / Pakistan Point News - 11th Nov, 2024) Gunmen burst into a bar in central Mexico and opened fire, killing 10 people and sowing panic in an area that had been spared the worst of the country's raging criminal violence.

-Security camera footage published by local media showed the perpetrators leaping from the vehicle and bursting into the venue as terrified customers fled or dived to the floor.
+Security camera footage showed several armed men pulling up in a truck and spraying bullets inside the venue as terrified customers fled or dived to the floor.

-The victims included three women, according to the Queretaro state prosecutor's office, which said forensic experts were examining the scene of the attack and the vehicle.
+The dead included three women, according to the Queretaro state prosecutor's office, which said forensic experts were examining the scene of the attack and the truck.

 Queretaro, the capital of Queretaro state, is considered one of the safer cities in Mexico, which has been plagued by years of drug cartel-related violence.